Webstop/core-styles/docs/grocery/price.md

 ## Price in Cents Example

 This example shows a price in cents.
+Use the `price-big-cents` sub-class to give a larger emphasis to the cents portion of the price.

 {% capture example %}
 {% include_relative price-examples/_price-cent-example.html %}